-As shown below, if a headphone is inserted then the output on the Analog XLRs will be muted, while the audio on AES Pair 1 will remain on.
+As shown below, if a headphone is inserted then the output on the Analog XLRs will be muted.

 How do I ensure that my outputs are pre-faded but follow the solo-mutes on the web interface?
 This will allow us to monitor only the unmuted/solo Audio Meter channels on amplified stereo speakers connected to the Analog XLR's.